On Busemann--Hausdorff densities of dimension two and of codimension two, with an application to Plateau Problem: Introduction

-Recall the following classical property of functions on Grassmann cones.
-Let $E$ be an $n$ dimensional normed vector space and let $\phi$ be a function defined on the cone of simple $m$ vectors in $E$ which we denote $G(m,E)$.
-We say that $\phi$ is extendibly convex if it is the restriction of a norm on the exterior algebra $\Lambda_m(E)$.
-Note that when $m\neq \{1,n-1\}$, the corresponding set $G(m,E)$ is not convex, which motivates the definition above.
-On the other hand, in case when $m=1$ and $m=n-1$ the notion of an extendibly convex function coincides with the usual convexity.
-Extendibly convex functions were extensively studied by H.Busemann and his students and coauthors in papers~\cite{busemann},~\cite{busemann1},~\cite{busemann2} and~\cite{phadke}.
+The following property of functions on Grassmann cones is classical.
+Let $E$ be an $n$ dimensional normed vector space and let $\phi$ be a function defined on the Grassmann cone $G(m,E)$.
+We say that $\phi$ is extendibly convex if it is the restriction of a norm defined on $\Lambda_m(E)$.
+Note that when $m$ is different from either $1$ or $n-1$, then the corresponding set $G(m,E)$ is not convex, which motivates the definition above.
+On the other hand, in the cases when $m=1$ or $m=n-1$, the notion of extendible convexity coincides with the usual convexity.
+Extendibly convex functions were extensively studied by H. Busemann and his school in the articles~\cite{busemann},~\cite{busemann1},~\cite{busemann2} and~\cite{phadke}.